ProjectCanyon/morph-merger/README.md

 ## Instructions

+* Download the single file MorphMerger.cs and place with your other scripts, often found here: \VaM\Custom\Scripts.
-* Add plugin to the Person.
+* Add plugin to the Person using the Atom tab on the person within VaM.
-* Open the Plugin UI as per usual.
+* Click 'Open Custom UI'.
 * Select the morphs you would like to merge on the right, it filters to only show you morphs that have been set from their default, it also hides invisible morphs.
 Morphs only slightly used will be white, morphs either set to their min or max extent will be solid green.
 It will show morphs used by blinking and auto behaviors so you might want to turn that off, or make sure you deselect them.